 - Work Release Programs

 - Pre-Trial Release Programs

 - Get Released on Your Own Recognizance

 The intake procedure includes each of the following steps:

 - They’ll put you in a holding cell.
 If the jail is busy, you will have to wait, sometimes for many hours, before you get processed.

-- You must answer some basic questions, such as what is your legal name, your address, birth date and an emergency contact.
+- You must answer some basic questions, such as what your legal name is, your address, birth date and an emergency contact.